mrbonsoir/mrbonsoir.github.io/_posts/2024-08-15-Analysis-of-a-run-club-itinaries.md

 # Diving into the data

 The last two weeks I have been gathering all the run paths that group was following since it started, organizing those data in my own database in order to extract more easily or naturally information about them, this in a form of numbers or visualization:
-+ how many runs?
++ how many runs did we do?
 + what is the average distance we do?
-+ what territory do we cover?
++ what space do we cover?
 + ...

 And you can check my [datavizRun][datavizRun-link] repository to look at the tools I made for me.